 You can use just about any potato with this method, but I like Yukon Golds for their creamy texture and because the fist-sized potatoes are usually just the right size for one person.
 But don’t rule out larger Russets and sweet potatoes, or even small red potatoes.
 These also make good hasselback potatoes; just keep an eye on the portion sizes.

+We have dressed these potatoes simply with salt, pepper, melted butter, and olive oil.
 Other herbs such as thyme or rosemary in combination with the parsley would do nicely here, as would using all butter or all olive oil.
 You also could gussy up your potatoes with garlic, breadcrumbs, chopped nuts, Parmesan or other cheese.

 But really, why would you?
 These frilled potatoes are decidedly scrumptious all on their own, and deserve their place in spud heaven as is.

-Crispy Hasselback Potatoes RecipePrint
+Crispy Hasselback Potatoes

-- 6 Yukon gold potatoes, about 6 ounces each
+6 Yukon Gold potatoes, about 6 ounces each

-- 4 tablespoons unsalted butter, melted
+4 tablespoons unsalted butter, melted

-- 3 tablespoons olive oil
+3 tablespoons olive oil

-- 3 tablespoons chopped fresh parsley, plus more for garnish
+3 tablespoons chopped fresh parsley, plus more for garnish

-- Flaky sea salt, to taste
+Flaky sea salt, to taste

-Preheat the oven to 425ºF.
+Preheat the oven to 425ºF

-2 Slice the potatoes: Set a potato on a cutting board and place a chopstick on either side of the potato.
+Set a potato on a cutting board and place a chopstick on either side of the potato.
 With a sharp, thin knife, make deep vertical cuts 1/8-inch apart, but without cutting all the way through the potato.
 The chopsticks should keep you from accidentally cutting too deeply or going all the way through.

 Place the potatoes with the cut side up in the baking dish, spaced a little apart so each one has some room.
 Fan the potatoes open slightly.

-3 Season the potatoes: In a small bowl, combine the melted butter, oil, and parsley.
+In a small bowl, combine the melted butter, oil, and parsley.
 Drizzle this over the potatoes and then use a pastry brush to spread the butter and oil mixture evenly and in between the slices of each potato.
 Sprinkle with salt.

-4 Bake for 1 hour and 15 minutes, or until golden and crispy.
+Or until golden and crispy.
 The potatoes will fan out more during cooking and take on their accordion-like appearance.
 Serve hot.